| |||||||||

 The Digi 003 is, in one sense, a device that allows Pro Tools users to do stuff at home and later take sessions back to their studio and port it over to the "real thing".
 What you get with the Digi 002 systems is a hardware audio interface and Pro Tools LE software.
 Of course it works fine by itself, you don't need a $300,000 Pro Tools rig.
 The main question to ask is do you need Pro Tools compatibility?
 If you have a contract with a studio that has Pro Tools you would be outright mad not to get an 003.
 But if you don't, you'll find you will be paying a bit more for a system that can be seen as less flexible than Cubase, Sonar, Logic.

 All the same, its a popular system.
 In particular, the Pro Tools LE systems have caught on in the hip hop world, has great sound, and has what you need to producing fast.
 Make sure your computer is "qualified" to run Pro Tools LE--older systems may not be.
 You can check that out at their website.
+This page may help.
 Both Macs and PCs are compatible but there may be a delay before support for the latest OS is offered.
+As of this writing the Spring 2009 Apple release fully qualify

 The 003 and the 003r offers 8x8 analog i/o which includes 4 mic preamps.
 It also has an ADAT 8 channel digital out and stereo S/PDIF.
 It also has MIDI i/o.
 It connects by firewire.